jan-zajic/mesos-hbase/README.md

 Using HBase
 --------------------------
  * If your application is in Java, then you should use the Java API - https://hbase.apache.org/apidocs/org/apache/hadoop/hbase/client/package-summary.html
  * Or see REST API tutorial at https://wiki.apache.org/hadoop/Hbase/Stargate
+ * see client examples in files: TestConnectToHbase, TestConnectToHbaseRest